 Day 3 - Lyme Regis in the Jurassic Coast World Heritage Site.
 We will spend the morning on the beach between Lyme Regis and Charmouth walking the whole length of the beach between the two.
 This beach is perhaps the most famous fossil beach in the world!
 Its is here that Mary Anning, Lyme Regis's most famous daughter, described as 'the greatest fossilist the world ever knew', found her famous icthyosaur and plesiosaur fossils.
 We have a chance to scour the same beach, searching for our own fossils.
 The rocks that make up the cliffs are rich in fossils of the animals that swam in the Jurassic seas - most commonly ammonites and belemnites can be found here but, with luck, so can ichthyosaur bones.
 After lunch in Lyme Regis, we will spend the afternoon visiting Lyme Regis's other beach, Monmouth Beach, where giant ammonites can be seen, as can the 'ammonite graveyard'.
 We will then spend a second night here in Lyme Regis.

 Day 4 - Lulworth Cove, the Etches Collection and Dinosaur Footprints, in the Jurassic Coast World Heritage Site.
 Today we take a day trip from Lyme Regis to the eastern area of the Jurassic Coast.
-Our first stop is the famous Lulworth Cove, where the sea cuts through the harder Jurassic Purbeck limestone to eroded the softer Cretaceous chalk behind, to form a perfect bay.
+Our first stop is a viewpoint above Chesil Beach, Britain's longest barrier beach.
+The next stop is thefamous Lulworth Cove, where the sea cuts through the harder Jurassic Purbeck limestone to eroded the softer Cretaceous chalk behind, to form a perfect bay.
 At this site we can also see folded Jurassic rocks that form the Lulworth Crumple, and there is the option of a 3-mile round-trip hike to view the Fossil Forest.
-After lunch in the cove, we drive to a viewpoint above Chesil Beach, Britain's longest barrier beach, and learn how it formed.
-We then arrive in Lyme Regis, where we will spend the next day and a half.
-Our next stop is the village of Kimmeridge; this village lends its name to the Kimmeridgian stage of the Upper Jurassic and to the Kimmeridge clay which has yielded many important fossils and is the source rock for North Sea oil.
+After lunch in the cove, we drive to the village of Kimmeridge; this village lends its name to boththe Kimmeridgian stage of the Upper Jurassic and to the Kimmeridge clay which has yielded many important fossils and is the source rock for North Sea oil.
 In Kimmeridge we will visit The Etches Collection Museum of Jurassic Marine Life, which contains over 2000 specimens that were found in the Kimmeridge Clay - including the world's first known ammonite eggs!
 We then move on to a recently discovered sauropod dinosaur trackway.
 Our final stop is to see some Paleogene sands near Wareham before we then drive back to Lyme Regis for our third night

 Day 5 - Permian sand dunes, and Cheddar Gorge and Caves.
 In the morning we drive to Dawlish in the county of Devon.
 In Dawlish, we see spectacularly preserved desert dunes that are Permian in age.
 In the distance it is possible to view rocks of Devonian age and we discuss the Devonian Controversy learning how the County of Devon lent its name to the Devonian period (we visit Devonian aged sites later in the trip when we visit Wales).
 We then drive to the famous village of Cheddar, where the cheese originates, here we have lunch.
 Cheddar is also home to several caves and the spectacular Cheddar Gorge.
 After lunch we visit the gorge which is cut into Carboniferous limestone and Gough's Cave.
 The cave is the discovery site of Britain's oldest complete human skeleton: Cheddar Man about 9,100 years old.
 We the drive on, crossing the Severn Estuary, which has the second highest tide range in the world, via the Prince of Wales Bridge to reach Cardiff, the Capital of Wales.
 The Latin name for Wales is Cambria, and it is after Wales that the Cambrian Period is named.
 We spend the next 2 nights in Cardiff.